safiatuddin18/flask-Apples/README.md

 ## 💁‍♀️ How to use

 - Install Python requirements `pip install -r requirements.txt`
-- Start the server for development `python3 main.py`
+- Start the server for development `python main.py`